andrew2020wit/anki-viewer/README.md

 ## Learn

-It's similar to normal anki learning, but uses custom interface.
+It's similar to the normal anki learning, but uses a custom interface.

 By default your deck name must be "cald" (todo - use url query for deck name), and cards must be the same structure.
-You can change it if settings.
+You can change it in settings.

 ### Sound